 2021 Marketing Survey: Budgets, Trends and Inspiration for SMBs

-Sortlist has published several articles on how the COVID-19 pandemic is impacting the marketing sector based on our own industry data.
+Sortlist has published several articles on how the COVID-19 pandemic is impacting the marketing sector based on our internal industry data.
 But this time we decided to turn things.
-We asked almost 500 owners and general managers of small and medium-sized businesses (SMB or SMBs) across Europe what changes they are seeing regarding their SMB strategies and budgets for the year 2021.
+We asked almost 500 owners and general managers of small and medium-sized businesses (SMB or SMBs) across Europe what changes they are seeing regarding their marketing strategies and budgets for the year 2021.

 The pandemic has made some marketing channels inevitable and influenced the digitalisation strategies of many SMBs.
 In addition, our latest survey revealed a significant impact on marketing budgets.

-Across Sortlist’s core markets – this includes Germany, France, Belgium, Spain, and the Netherlands – almost every second surveyed SMB (47.0 %) stated that their marketing budgets for the year 2021 will be smaller compared to 2020.
+Across Sortlist’s core markets – this includes Germany, France, Belgium, Spain, and the Netherlands – almost half of the surveyed SMB (47.0 %) stated that their marketing budgets for the year 2021 will be smaller compared to 2020.

 Nevertheless, one out of four business owners (23.7 %) said their marketing budgets increased for the year 2021.